Pursuant to the Provisions of the Securities Investor Protection Act of 1970 As Amended

 (b) with respect to any such action, suit, proceeding, inquiry or investigation for which indemnification is not made under (a) above, against reasonable costs, disbursements, including but not limited to amounts paid in satisfaction of settlements, judgments, fines and penalties and counsel fees if such person acted in good faith and in a manner such person reasonably believed to be consistent with the purposes of the Act, with the determination as to whether the applicable standard of conduct was met to be made by the majority of the directors who are not parties to such inquiry, investigation, action, suit or proceeding (hereinafter in this Article "Disinterested Directors") or by any one or more, disinterested counsel to whom the question may be referred by the Disinterested Directors, and the termination of any such inquiry, investigation, action, suit or proceeding by judgment, order, settlement, conviction or upon a plea of nolo contender or its equivalent shall not of itself create a presumption that such person did not meet the standards of conduct set forth in this subsection.

-The indemnification herein provided shall not exclude any other rights to which any person eligible for indemnification under Section 1 may be entitled as a matter of law or which may lawfully be granted.
+The indemnification and advancement herein provided shall not exclude any other rights to which any person eligible for indemnification under Section 1 may be entitled as a matter of law or which may lawfully be granted.

 Article 6.
 Assessments